 An unworthy track to be deleted upon syncing.

 The 1 and 5 star classifications are widely stratified as to prevent the accidental tagging of a track for deletion if it is in fact good, and are visually very different so no mistakes are made when purging your library of unwanted files.
-As for determining what is good or not, that is up to you.

 Most refer to the concept of flow as “feeling the crowd”, however that paradigm is useless in the absence of an audience, so mixes must be well thought out, compiled and recorded as a versatile standalone work as well as something that can be played for others.
 When creating a mix, song selection is not only determined by relative beats per minute (BPM), but by how creatively songs interact with each other.
 When selecting and ordering your tracks for a mix, pay attention to the differences and similarities of the various sections and elements of each song including the drums, bass line, melody, vocals and even the words in the event that two songs share lyrical themes.